 Retired from 34 years as head fencing coach at the University of Pennsylvania, David led the Quakers to 12 Ivy League titles, and both team and individual NCAA championships.
 David has coached U.S. teams at Sr and Jr World Championships, World University Games, World Maccabiah Games and Jr Pan-Am Games.
 David has been an Olympic fencer, national champion nd many times national finalist in epee.

 David is an accredited Fencing Master from the U.S. Fencing Coaches Association and the International Academy of Arms. and teaches at FAP-Central.
 Private lessons by arrangement through FAP

-Reilly has been an assistant coach since 2017, and is currently working towards getting his first coaching certification.
+Reilly has been an assistant coach since 2017, and holds a certification by the U.S. Fencing Coaches Association as a foil instructor.
+He is currently working towards getting his coaching certification in other weapons.
 A member of the F.A.P program since the age of eight, Reilly is a national level fencer with a decade of fencing experience.

 Kaffe, is the unofficial official mascot of FAP.
 When she is not napping, her main duties at FAP are looking adorable, asking for tummy rubs, occasionally eating things off of the floor, and giving sloppy doggie kisses.
 We all love her.